chronoxor/gil/README.md

 From the one side git subtrees are very lightweight with simple workflow.
-They don't add any metadata files like git submodule does (i.e., .gitmodule) and sub-project’s code is available right after the clone of the super project is done.
+They don't add any metadata files like git submodule does (i.e., .gitmodule) and sub-project's code is available right after the clone of the super project is done.
 Contents of the module can be modified without having a separate repository copy of the dependency somewhere else.